cardillan/mindcode/ROADMAP.markdown

   They're extremely useful at detecting bugs caused by unforeseen interference of different optimizers.
 Some graph algorithms perhaps?
   * Towers of Hanoi

-## Intense contemplation
+## Planned

 ### Constant folding and common subexpression optimization

-* General constant folding on expression tree, including factoring out constants from complex expressions
+* Generalized constant folding on expression tree, including factoring out constants from complex expressions
   * A theory-based approach is probably needed.
+* Expression distribution:
+  * `print(value ? "a" : "b")` could be turned into `if value print("a") else print("b")`
+  * Might make sense for other instructions as well.
+  * Is useful when least one value produced by the if statement is a constant.
 * Global variable type inferring.
   * More precise might be obtained through data flow analysis.
 This will be a start.
   * Temporary variables are typically single-use, global type inferring might work very well for them.